 Opportunity to make a submission

-During the four-week publication period, everyone can review our plan and submit feedback to NOPSEMA.
+During the 30-day publication period, everyone is able to review our plan and submit feedback to NOPSEMA.

 We will consider the feedback, review our plan and make any necessary changes before submitting it for assessment.